Canadian-Wildlife-Federation/abfishpass/README.md

 [MODELLED_CROSSINGS]
 modelled_crossings_table = table for storing modelled crossings
 strahler_order_barrier_limit = all crossings on streams with strahler order less than this will be considered barriers and treated similar to dams/waterfalls for habitat modelling

+[HABITAT_STATS]
+stats_table = this table will be created in the [DATABASE].data_schema schema and contain watershed statistics

+watershed_data_schemas=ws17010302,ws17010301 #this is the list of processing schemas to include in the stats the schemas must exist and data must be processed